The Best Savings Accounts in Kentucky for 2023

 Marcus by Goldman Sachs is another bank that offers an excellent APY on its savings account.
 There’s no minimum deposit required to open the account, and you’ll never be charged a monthly fee.

-Unfortunately, Marcus doesn’t offer checking accounts, so you can’t use this financial institution for all of your banking needs.
+Unfortunately, Marcus doesn’t offer checking accounts, so you can’t use this financial institution for all your banking needs.

 A Look at Local Kentucky Banks